 Please refer to Health Canada's Decisions on Novel Foods for a description of the food safety assessment of cotton event GHB614.
-The food safety decisions are available at the Health Canada web site.

 This bulletin is published by the Canadian Food Inspection Agency.
 For further information, please contact the Animal Feed Division at: